 She actively engaged with the Filipino community through her participation in Independence Day activities, trade fairs, food festivals and cultural events all over Australia.
 To promote Philippine heritage and culture, she facilitated the visits and performances in Australia of the Loboc Children’s Choir (2015), baritone Ms. Joseleo Logdat and pianist Dr. Raul Navarro (2015), pianist Rudolf Caesar Golez and soprano Ms. Lara Marie Maigue (2013), and Manila Chamber Singers (2013).

 Ambassador Anota arranged for the donation of a five-meter-high statue of Dr. Jose Rizal by renowned Filipino sculptor Eduardo Castrillo.
 The statue, erected at the Rizal Park in Campbelltown, NSW was inaugurated by H.E.
 President Benigno S. Aquino III during his State Visit to Australia in 2012.

 She chaired the ASEAN Committee in Canberra from January to June 2015 and spearheaded a range of engagements with the host government, the local Canberra community, media and business chambers.

 In her capacity as non-Resident Ambassador, she worked for the extension of Philippine technical assistance to Nauru and laid the groundwork for similar assistance to Tuvalu and Vanuatu.

-Ambassador Anota earned her Bachelor of Science in Foreign Service from the University of Santo Tomas (1970) and Bachelor of Laws from the Ateneo de Manila Law School (1974).
-She has a Masters in Urban and Regional Planning from the University of the Philippines (1979).
+Ambassador Anota finished her Bachelor of Science in Foreign Service at the University of Santo Tomas in 1970; her Law degree at the Ateneo de Manila University in 1974 and her Masters in Urban and Regional Planning at the University of the Philippines in 1979.